M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Benchmarks and Experiments

 \subsubsection{Experimental Results}

+ROUGE~\cite{Lin2004}, BERTScore~\cite{zhang2019bertscore}, and BARTScore~\cite{yuan2021bartscore} results are reported in Table~\ref{tab:rouges_models} and Table~\ref{tab:rouges_llama}.
+We also perform manual scoring, where each sample is scored on a scale from 1 (worst) to 5 (best) by 3 annotators on multiple dimensions, including coherence, consistency, fluency and relevance~\cite{fabbri2021summeval}.
+We show their average values, while the detailed values are in Appendix~\ref{ssg_detail_score}.
+Scoring is performed on a subset of size 100, detailed in Appendix~\ref{app:man}.

-ROUGE~\cite{Lin2004} scores are reported in Table~\ref{tab:rouges_models} and Table~\ref{tab:rouges_llama}.
-We get significant observations: 1) The closed-source GPT-4 is stronger than the open-source LLaMA-2 in terms of academic knowledge comprehension.
-We presume that this is due to a more extensive amount of training data and a larger model size.
-2) The latest LMM (GPT-4V) has already exceeded the cascaded pipeline composed of unimodal expert models.
-It suggests that the LMM not only maintains the ability to process complex textual information but also possesses multi-sensory capabilities, such as the perception and recognition of images and text in slides~\cite{Yang2023}.
-We speculate that the reasons for InstructBLIP's insufficiency are similar to those of LLaMA-2: insufficiently generalised training data and smaller model sizes.
-3) Introducing external knowledge can substantially enhance the generation, as shown in Table~\ref{tab:rouges_llama}.
-Quantitative analyses in Appendix~\ref{sec:cases} are provided for a more fine-grained view.
+We get significant observations: 1)~The open-source models (LLaMA-2, InstructBLIP) show a limited performance improvement when raised from 7B to 13B.
+Their performances are far from the closed-source models (GPT-4 and GPT-4V).
+We believe that high-quality pre-training data, e.g., informative corpus and visual QA data which encapsulate multimodal information, is required to enhance their SSG performances beyond just boosting the model size.
+2)~The latest LMM (GPT-4V) has already exceeded the cascaded pipeline composed of unimodal expert models.
+It suggests that the LMM not only maintains the ability to process textual information but also possesses multi-sensory capabilities, such as the perception and recognition of the slides~\cite{Yang2023}.
+3)~RAG substantially enhances the generation, as shown in Table~\ref{tab:rouges_llama}.
+Qualitative analyses in Appendix~\ref{sec:cases} provide a more fine-grained view.

 As for future development, we are urged to strengthen the open-source model's ability to understand high-level knowledge and perceive multimodal information.
-They can be achieved by supplying high-quality data and increasing the model size.
-We can also mitigate the problem that the open-source multimodal models struggle with processing text in images by increasing the OCR input.
+They can be achieved by increasing the model size and supplying high-quality data.
+The issue that the open-source multimodal models struggle with recognising text in images can be mitigated by increasing the OCR input.
 Furthermore, how to effectively bring in external knowledge is an essential topic.